pmbittner/Polypropylene/README.md

 -   **Path**: Struct for platform agnostic path specification, simplification, and navigation.

--   Inclusion of the [nlohmann::json library][1] for loading json files.
+-   Inclusion of the [nlohmann::json library][nlohmannjson] for loading json files.

 ## Customisations for Compile Time Minimisation
 To obtain reflection information, we frequently use templates and macros.